openstack/ironic/doc/source/deploy/install-guide.rst

 Local boot with partition images
 ================================

-The `Local boot with partition images`_ section has been moved to the Bare Metal service Install Guide.
+See the `Local boot with partition images`_ section in the installation guide for the Bare Metal service.

 .. _`Local boot with partition images`: http://docs.openstack.org/project-install-guide/baremetal/draft/advanced.html#local-boot-with-partition-images